top of page

 Forms are not adequately signed.

-Missing signatures on the application forms can lead to a rejection of the filing before it even gets adjudicated.
-Each form has different categories of participants who need to sign it, such as the beneficiary/applicant, the petitioner/sponsor, an interpreter, or a preparer.
-Each one must sign the correct box and date their signature as needed.
+Incomplete signatures on application forms may result in the filing being rejected before it is reviewed.
+Each form specifies different participant categories that must sign, such as the beneficiary/applicant, the petitioner/sponsor, an interpreter, or a preparer.
+Each needs to sign in the appropriate section and date their signature accordingly.

 Incomplete or incorrect information.

-Missing, omitted, inconsistent, or incorrect information on your forms can lead to unnecessary delays and even denial of your green card application.
-Failing to provide required documents with your application might also lead to its rejection.
+Incomplete, omitted, inconsistent, or inaccurate information on your forms can cause unnecessary delays and possibly result in the denial of your green card application.
+Not including the required documents with your application may also result in its rejection.

 Omitting translations of documents.